Safety and Feasibility Study of the CELLSPAN Esophageal Implant (CEI) in Patients Requiring Short Segment Esophageal Replacement

 3. The patient must have failed at least 3 previous treatment modalities to correct the medical esophageal condition (a-d).

 b.
 If esophageal perforation: i.
 Fibrin glue ii.
 Endoscopic clips and/or suturing iii.
-Stent > 6 months iv.
+Stent use ≥ 6 months iv.
 Primary surgical repair

-5. The location of the esophageal segment for surgical resection is within the thoracic cavity, defined as, at least 4 cm above gastroesophageal junction (GEJ) and at least 4 cm below the larynx
+5. The location of the esophageal segment for surgical resection is within the thoracic cavity, defined as, above the diaphragm and at least 4 cm below the larynx.

-6. Patient must be a high-risk candidate for minimally invasive esophageal reconstruction, based upon the investigator's determination (For example, laparoscopic gastric pull-up (GPU) is not an option due to a medical contraindication)
+6. The patient must be a high-risk candidate for minimally invasive esophageal reconstruction, based upon the investigator's determination.
+The patient requires a thoracotomy to repair the esophagus and is not amenable for laparoscopic or robotic minimally invasive gastric pull-up (GPU) surgery, due to a medical contraindication

 7. All patients must be made aware and must be amenable to a delayed rescue repair surgical procedure in the event the CEI fails to restore a patent durable biologic esophageal conduit